dsalomoni/my-ubuntu/README.md

 docker stop my_desktop
 ```

-### Details
+### 2.1.
+Details

 - The `docker run` command above runs the Docker image called `dsalomoni/ubuntu-desktop:1.0`, creating a container with Ubuntu called `my_desktop`.
 You can check that the container is running with the command `docker ps`.
 - The Ubuntu system will have a user called `ubuntu`, whose password will be the string specified after `PASSWORD=`. _You are encouraged to change that password in the command above_.
 - Any data written to `/home/ubuntu/` in the Ubuntu system will be saved in a "Docker volume" called `desktop_data` (you will learn about Docker volumes in the course <a href="https://www.unibo.it/it/didattica/insegnamenti/insegnamento/2022/433238">Introduction to Big Data Processing Infrastructures</a>, or __BDP1__).
 - The Ubuntu system has some useful programs already installed.
 These include, for instance, the `Firefox` browser, `python` and some editors, such as `vi` and `nano`.
 You may install other programs using the standard ways to install software in Ubuntu.
 For instance, to install the Spyder editor, you could open a terminal in Ubuntu, and type `sudo update && sudo install -y spyder` (you will be prompted for the password of the `ubuntu` user). **However**, be warned that any programs you manually install in your Ubuntu system will **disappear** after you stop the container, and will have to be installed again the next time you start the container through the `docker run` command above.
 So, if you find that you need to have other programs installed in Ubuntu beyond what is already available, go to the next section and learn how to customize the Docker image used here.

-## 2. Customize the Docker image
+## 3. Customize the Docker image

 If for instance you want that your Ubuntu system contains software in addition to what was already pre-installed, you need to create a new Docker image, _derived_ from the base image used in the section above.
 To do this, a _Dockerfile_ is used.

-### 2.1 Copy and update a Dockerfile
+### 3.1.
+Copy and update a Dockerfile

 A _Dockerfile_ is a text file used to create or customize a Docker image.
 For details, refer to the courses <a href="https://www.unibo.it/it/didattica/insegnamenti/insegnamento/2022/433238">Introduction to Big Data Processing Infrastructures</a> (__BDP1__) and <a href="https://www.unibo.it/it/didattica/insegnamenti/insegnamento/2022/435337">Infrastructures for Big Data Processing</a> (__BDP2__), part of the <a href="https://corsi.unibo.it/2cycle/Bioinformatics">Two year master in Bioinformatics</a> at the University of Bologna, where details about Docker (among other things) are discussed.

 On your machine (Windows, Linux or Mac), open the terminal, download the file called `Dockerfile` from this repository and open an editor to modify it.

-In this Dockerfile, you can add whatever packages you want installed on your Ubuntu installation by simply adding them _after_ the line reading `RUN sudo apt install ...`.
+In this Dockerfile, you can add whatever packages you want installed on your Ubuntu system by simply adding them _after_ the line reading `RUN sudo apt install ...`.

 As an example, the provided Dockerfile by default installs the `nmon` program, a computer performance system monitor.
 If, for instance, you wanted to install the `spyder` editor in addition to `nmon`, you would write the following lines: